A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

-DBS Checks for Schools
+DBS Check for Schools

 Undertaking DBS checks is necessary for safety in education settings, making sure anyone who is unsuitable to work with, or alongside children is unable to.